Settlement Information for Newcomers

 For more information:

 Mental illnesses can take many forms, just as physical illnesses do.
 They can reduce your ability to cope with daily life.
 They can affect people of all ages, ethnicities, religions, occupations, levels of income, and levels of education.
 About 1 in 4 Canadians experience mental illness at some point in their life.
-Mental illness can be caused by a chemical imbalance in the brain.
-It can also be caused by environmental factors, such as stress and lack of support of family and friends.
+There are many different types of mental illness.
+Within each mental illness, people may have very different symptoms and challenges.
+However, symptoms are just one piece.
+Access to services, support from loved ones, and the ability to participate in communities play a big part in the way people experience mental illnesses.
+Culture, background, and personal beliefs also shape the way people understand mental illnesses.
 Examples of mental illnesses include: depression, bipolar disorder, anxiety disorders, post-traumatic stress disorder (PTSD), psychosis and schizophrenia.
 If you or someone you know is experiencing any symptoms, talk to your doctor or contact the BC Mental Health Support Line at 310-6789 (do not add the area code before the number).

 For more information: